modantailleur/ExtremeMetalVocalsDataset/README.md

 python3 experiment.py -exp t_multiclass -step metric
 ```

-You can run the previous lines with ''' -exp t_binary ''' to train on binary classification instead of multi-class classification.
+You can run the previous lines with `-exp t_binary` to train on binary classification instead of multi-class classification.

-After running the metric step, results are plotted in the terminal, and the confusion matrix for the multi-class classification is saved in the 'results' folder.
+After running the metric step, results are plotted in the terminal, and the confusion matrix for the multi-class classification is saved in the `results` folder.

-Note that if you want to do the experiment again using another seed for the kfold cross-validation or another number of folds, you can run the following command that will save the split as 'new_split_kfolds.csv' in the main directory:
+Note that if you want to do the experiment again using another seed for the kfold cross-validation or another number of folds, you can run the following command that will save the split as `new_split_kfolds.csv` in the main directory:

 ```
 python3 create_split_k_fold.py -seed 0 -n_splits 4
 ```

-You'll then just have to replace the old file with the new one in the folder 'EMVD'.
+You'll then just have to replace the old file with the new one in the folder `EMVD`.

 ## 3 - Paper figures replication